 Holy Trinity Church Drybrook

-Based at the northern gateway to the Forest of Dean, The Holy Trinity also known as Forest Church is situated in the Village of Drybrook.
+Based at the northern gateway to the Forest of Dean, The Holy Trinity, also known as Forest Church, is in the Village of Drybrook.

 An Anglican Church serving the communities of Drybrook, Brierley, Steam Mills, Bailey Lane End, Ruardean Hill and Harrow Hill in the Forest of Dean.
 Website..

-All Saints Church in Newland is also known as The Cathedral of the Forest which dates back to the 1200s.
-This historic church is home to the Miners Brass a symbol of the Royal Forest of Dean.
+They also know all Saints Church in Newland as The Cathedral of the Forest, which dates back to the 1200s.
+This historic church is home to the Miners Brass, a symbol of the Royal Forest of Dean.

-King John appointed the first rector in 1216 in a small church building but over the next 2 centuries, the building grew into the current form.
-More about All Saints Church.
+King John appointed the first rector in 1216 in a small church building, but over the next two centuries, the building grew into the current form.
+More about All Saints’ Church.

 Holy Jesus Church Lydbrook

-One of two churches in the village of Lydbrook is Holy Jesus Church, which dates back to 1850. although the church is relatively young the architect designed and build it in the Decorated Gothic style of the late 13th and 14th centuries.
-The story behind the design and construction is fascinating, lots of criticism was aimed at the designer.
+One of two churches in the village of Lydbrook is Holy Jesus Church, which dates back to 1850.
+Although the church is relatively young, the architect designed and build it in the Decorated Gothic style of the late 13th and 14th centuries.
+The story behind the design and construction is fascinating.
+They aimed lots of criticism at the designer.